 In each of the 30 plots, a metal frame of 35x35 cm has been inserted permanently into the soil.
-The frame is used for weekly measurements of $CO_2$ fluxes in the system by the closed chamber technique.
+The frame is used for weekly measurements of CO2 fluxes in the system by the closed chamber technique.
 The metal frames were placed in spots where E. nigrum and S. glauca dominated the vegetation.
 The metal frames are not to be removed by the end of the season.

 Figure 19.
-Overview of $CO_2$ flux plot site with Hessian tents for shadowing and ITEX chambers (OTCs) to increase temperature.
+Overview of CO_2 flux plot site with Hessian tents for shadowing and ITEX chambers (OTCs) to increase temperature.

 Figure 20.
-Detailed map showing the position of the $CO_2$ flux plots.
+Detailed map showing the position of the CO_2 flux plots.
 The position of the midpoint is 64.1361°N/51.3831°W. For explanation of the abbreviations, please see text.

-The $CO_2$ flux treatments are established as soon as possible in the season (make note of the date).
+The CO_2 flux treatments are established as soon as possible in the season (make note of the date).
 By the beginning of the season, check that the metal frames are level and adjust if needed.
-Do not adjust the metal frames later or in connection with the $CO_2$ flux measurements!
+Do not adjust the metal frames later or in connection with the CO_2 flux measurements!

 The six S-plots are equipped with hessian tents by erecting three electrical tubes in an external hexagonal frame over each plot.
 Each end of the tubes is placed in the external frame on opposite sides creating a dome.
 The tubes should be long enough to stand one meter over the vegetation at the highest point of the dome.
 Cover the plot with a piece of hessian and secure it with tent pegs and rocks.
+Remember to cover the plot with hessian when doing the light measurement.